swri-robotics-gbp/novatel_gps_driver-release/README.md

 2. Add a new .msg file to the `novatel_gps_msgs` package.
 3. Add a new class in the `novatel_gps_driver` package that extends the `novatel_gps_driver::MessageParser` class that can parse the log and return the appropriate ROS message.
-    1. Note that most MessageParsers produce `UniquePtr`s to messages because this is more efficient for intraprocess communications.
-Some MessageParsers have to produce `SharedPtr`s because multiple references to their messages are kept for synchronization or other purposes.
-Choose the appropriate pointer type based on your needs and look at other messages as examples.
 4. Modify the `novatel_gps_driver::NovatelGps` class:
     1. Add an instance of your parser, a buffer for storing parsed messages, and a method for retrieving them.
     2. Modify the `NovatelGps::ParseBinaryMessage`, `NovatelGps::ParseNovatelSentence`,